zordius/gulp-jsx-coverage/README.md

         reporter: 'spec'
     },
     react: {                                         // will pass to react-tools
-        sourceMap: true                              // Enable to get hints in HTML reports },
+        sourceMap: true                              // true to get hints in HTML covarage reports },
     coffee: {                                        // will pass to coffee.compile
-        sourceMap: true                              // Enable to get hints in HTML reports }
+        sourceMap: true                              // true to get hints in HTML coverage reports }
 }));
 ```